whilezo/proxytogo/README.md

    ```

 - listenerAddress: The address on which the proxy server listens for client connections.
+- protocol: The protocol on which you want to communicate with clients. (tcp or udp) (default tcp)
 - backendAddresses: The addresses of the backend servers to which the client requests will be forwarded.
 - timeoutConnect: Specify the connection timeout duration for backend servers in seconds. (default: 60)
 - timeoutRead: Specify the read timeout duration for client and backend connections in seconds.
 This determines